History of Karelia: The Russian Civil War

 Most of the Karelian people in the north of the region, being alienated from the rest of the Russian country by the lakes and marshes, hearing the news of the revolution did not at first mind of it, meanwhile Petrozavodsk was of very revolutionary nature because of being an exile region for political criminals in Tsar's times.

 After the October Revolution occurred, Finland declared independence, later recognized by the new government.
 During the Finnish Civil War, Germans intervened on the side of the Whiteguard.
 This raised concerns for the rest of Entente powers, and with some of Finnish Whiteguard officers already crossing into Karelia and Cola by themselves, Allied feared that Germans and Finns together could push all Russian forces out of Karelia, Cola and Petersburg, Allies intervened and landed in Murmansk.
-During that intervention, the Allies occupied the town of Kem, where local Karelians would form up a volunteer Legion of the British Army.
+During that intervention, the Allies occupied the town of Kem, where local Karelians would form up a volunteer Karelian Legion of the British Army.

 The allies would push the Finns and Germans out of the Russian borders, but with the main goal of the operation being to distract the German forces being completed, the Intervents left shortly after.
 This left the Karelian Legion to be, for a brief period of time, the only force in the North Karelian region, becoming the Forest Guerrillas.

 The Union of White Karelians, upon receiving the news of the right to self-determination, would attempt to use that right, establishing the Uhtua Committee, but it was suppressed by the local Soviet government and forced to flee to Finland, asking them for aid.
 The Finns would cross to Uhtua, and declared the Republic of Uhtua, which would be abandoned by the Finnish government in exchange for territories of the Viipuri Province and Petsamo.
 The Karelians did not organise their own military, and shortly after, the Bolsheviks occupied the town with no resistance.
 The presence of Bolsheviks in the region would mean for the Bolshevik policies to be active, leading to Prodrazverstka.
 The local peasantry would then rebel in the East-Karelian uprising.
-The uprising saw help from the Finns again, but was later defeated by the Red Army anyways.
+The uprising saw help from the Finns again, but was later defeated by the Red Army.